 If you’d like to follow along with Jamie and Gracie, you can find them on Jamie’s blog at Normal As We Know It.

-Additionally, if you have questions about preparing for children with disabilities, contact AFT today.
+Additionally, if you have questions about preparing for children with disabilities, contact Alabama Family Trust today.
 We are always here to help!